-Patricia Martinez-Alvarez and Nelson Flores will give a panel presentation on May 11th entitled “Something’s Going on at Home,” on why and how teachers can recognize and use cultural tools students bring from home and community to promote language, content and literacy development.
+Keynote: Patricia Martinez-Alvarez and Nelson Flores will give a panel presentation on Friday May 11th entitled “Something’s Going on at Home,” on why and how teachers can recognize and use cultural tools students bring from home and community to promote language, content and literacy development.

 Patricia Martinez-Alvarez is an assistant professor of Bilingual Education in Teacher’s College, Columbia University.
 Her areas of interest include bilingualism, special education and STEM disciplines.
 Her research aims at identifying the contextual and child-level factors that promote language and literacy development such that having two languages is indeed an asset.
 Dr. Martínez-Álvarez’s is currently involved in two research projects in NYCPS involving the use of instructional technology to help students use their cultural tools to bring their home and communities into the classroom

 Nelson Flores is an assistant professor in the Graduate School of Education in the University of Pennsylvania.
 Dr. Flores has a Ph.D. in Urban Education from the CUNY Graduate Center at the City University of New York.
 His research involves the study of the historical and contemporary instantiations of racio-linguistic ideologies, where language and race are co-constructed in ways that marginalize racialized communities.
 He has collaborated on several studies related to the education of language-minoritized students in U.S. schools.